Kitware/CMake/Help/guide/tutorial/index.rst

 Or, from an IDE, build the ``Experimental`` target.

-Ctest will build and test the project and submit the results to the Kitware public dashboard.
+``ctest`` will build and test the project and submit the results to the Kitware public dashboard.
 The results of your dashboard will be uploaded to Kitware's public dashboard here: https://my.cdash.org/index.php?project=CMakeTutorial.